The Pink Full Moon: A Sign of Rebellion and Renewal

 While I work on some spring cleaning in 2023, my ancestors used this time to plan their liberation.
 One way of knowing when to attack depended heavily on the phases of the moon.

 One of those rebellions occurred in 1816, on the Good Friday before Easter.
 Enslaved rebel leaders danced their way to freedom.
 They planned arson attacks on the sugar plantations in Barbados, which began on that Easter Sunday.
 This revolt came to be known as Bussa’s Rebellion, named after the enslaved African man who served as one of the leaders.
-Since the pink full moon is one that determines the day of Easter, it was important for rebel leaders to make note of the moon phases.

 The pink full moon served as a symbol for rebellion.